aloosley/faim/README.md

 # FAIM

-FAIM (FAir Interpolation Method) is a post-processing algorithm for achieving a combination of group-fairness criteria (equalized false positive rates, equalized false negative rates, group calibration).
+FAIM (FAir Interpolation Method) is a post-processing algorithm that can be used to balance between different group-fairness criteria.
+At the moment, three group-fairness criteria have been implemented: equalized false positive rates, equalized false negative rates, and group calibration.
+See our [paper](#citing) for more details.

 ## Citing
 This work was [published in 2025](https://www.sciencedirect.com/science/article/pii/S0004370224002169) in the Journal of Artificial Intelligence.
 If you use FAIM or use ideas from this work to develop your own algorithms, please cite the paper: